-“Fluffy” CD is an interactive Advent lesson resource you can use year after year.
-It has fun interactive story content and deeper content with life application.
+“Fluffy” CD is an interactive Advent lesson software you can use year after year.
+It has fun interactive story content, learning activities and lots of life application prompts and points.

 Pictured: Fluffy’s Main Menu showing the 6 different learning areas and “Jam” activity.

 Open a summary graphic of what’s in each learning area.

 God is really excited to explain the entire Christmas story.